 There have been many successful Project Grants funded by SJI.
-These include support to: the Kentucky Administrative Office of the Courts for a summit on mental health; the Pennsylvania Courts for a National Open Data Standards project; the Texas Judiciary to examine and enhance remote hearings; the Center for Court Innovation to develop an online human trafficking tool and technical assistance; the Missouri Judiciary to develop a comprehensive circuit court realignment plan, as required by state law; the Judicial Council of California for a pretrial risk assessment project; the Minnesota Judicial Branch to expand an electronic conservatorship system by adding guardianship filing to improve compliance and effectively monitor the safety of wards; the New Mexico Administrative Office of the Courts to improve access to justice for native peoples in state courts; and the North Carolina Administrative Office of the Courts to support a statewide commission on judicial reform.
+These include support to: the Kentucky Administrative Office of the Courts for a summit on mental health; the Pennsylvania Courts for a National Open Data Standards project; the Texas Judiciary to examine and enhance remote hearings; the Center for Court Innovation to develop an online human trafficking tool and technical assistance; the Missouri Judiciary to develop a comprehensive circuit court realignment plan, as required by state law; the Minnesota Judicial Branch to expand an electronic conservatorship system by adding guardianship filing to improve compliance and effectively monitor the safety of wards; the New Mexico Administrative Office of the Courts to improve access to justice for native peoples in state courts; and the North Carolina Administrative Office of the Courts to support a statewide commission on judicial reform.